 Do I have to bring a driver’s license or other form of official identification with me to obtain a marriage license?

-Yes, proper photo identification such as a driver’s licence, Florida I.D. card, or passport is required.
+Yes, proper photo identification such as a driver’s license, Florida I.D. card, or passport is required.

 Can a person marry someone to whom they are related?